LTD: Low Temperature Distillation for Gradient Masking-free Adversarial Training: Introduction

 \section{Introduction}

-Deep neural networks (DNN) have been widely used in many challenging tasks, such as image classification \cite{krizhevsky2012imagenet}, object detection \cite{bochkovskiy2020yolov4}, image caption \cite{herdade2019image}, and semantic analysis \cite{zhang2018deep}.
-Those techniques are the building blocks for many advanced applications, like self-driving car \cite{grigorescu2020survey}, or machine translation \cite{devlin2018bert}.
-As population of DNN applications is growing, researchers are investigating more practical issues other than accuracy, such as robustness, model compression, unsupervised learning, and more.
+Deep neural networks (DNNs) have achieved remarkable success across a wide range of complex tasks, including image classification \citep{krizhevsky2012imagenet}, object detection \citep{wang2022yolov7}, image captioning \citep{herdade2019image}, and semantic analysis \citep{zhang2018deep}.
+These capabilities underpin numerous real-world applications such as self-driving car \citep{grigorescu2020survey} and machine translation \citep{devlin2018bert}.
+As the deployment of DNNs expands across diverse and critical domains, there is growing attention toward practical challenges beyond mere accuracy.
+These include concerns such as model robustness, model compression, and low-precision training or inference.

-Among those research directions, the model robustness is a critical issue since DNNs are vulnerable of adversarial attacks.
-The goal of adversarial attacks is to confuse networks with high confidence.
-For example, the attacks modify the input images with small perturbations, indistinguishable by human’s eyes, so the modified images can easily fool the most accurate models \cite{kurakin2016adversariala, szegedy2013intriguing}.
-Such kinds of attacks can also exist for audio space \cite{carlini2018audio} and text classification \cite{miyato2016adversarial} in natural language processing.
-Those attacks exist not only in the digital world, but can also happen in the physical world, such as the cell-phone camera attack \cite{kurakin2016adversarialb} or road sign attack \cite{eykholt2018robust}.
-Besides the inference time attacks, the backdoor attacks \cite{yao2019latent, chen2017targeted} that weaken model accuracy during the training time have also been investigated.

-The digital inference time attacks can be further refined as the white-box attacks and the black-box attacks, based on how much information is leaked.
-For white-box attacks, the complete information of target networks is accessible.
-Examples include FGSM \cite{goodfellow2014explaining}, CW attack \cite{carlini2017towards} and AutoAttack \cite{croce2020reliable}.
-For black-box attacks, like SPSA \cite{uesato2018adversarial}, ZOO \cite{chen2017zoo} and Square Attack \cite{andriushchenko2019square}, attackers only have the information about the output probability.
-Also, the number of queries is also limited.
-Furthermore, adversarial examples generated by another model can fool the target model if those models have similar architectures \cite{papernot2017practical}.
-Another taxonomy of attacks is based on the constrains of the adversarial examples: restricted attacks \cite{szegedy2013intriguing} and unrestricted attacks \cite{brown2018unrestricted}.
-For restricted attacks, the size of perturbation is in the given $\epsilon$-ball.
-On the contrast, unrestricted attacks allow any types of changes on the input data.

-The most widely used defensive strategy is the adversarial training \cite{madry2019deep}, which is usually formulated as a min-max optimization problem.
-The inner maximization is to search the strongest adversarial examples, and the outer minimization is to reduce the objective loss caused by those adversarial examples.
-In \cite{madry2019deep}, PGD training employs repeated PGD to generate adversarial examples.
-Such method and its varieties \cite{pmlr-v97-zhang19p, pang2020bag,gowal2020uncovering} have shown good robustness.
-But the computation cost of performing PGD is relatively high.
-Faster training methods, such as AdvForFree \cite{shafahi2019adversarial}, YOPO \cite{zhang2019you}, FastFGSM \cite{wong2020fast}, and enhanced FGSM \cite{Chen_2020_ACCV}, were proposed to improve the training efficiency, but they often have a lower robust accuracy since they replace strong adversarial examples with lightweight attacks, and potentially causes catastrophic over-fitting.